joelhawksley/identity/recycle.md

 ![Stationery items we recycle](/img/recycle/stationery.png)

-### Stationery supplies
+### Pens, pencils, and markers

-We collect: All brands of _empty_ writing instruments, glue sticks, watercolor dispensers, paint sets, and packaging for all of these items.
+We collect: All brands of _empty_ pens, pencils, and markers.

-Please note that white-out and free ink markers are not accepted.
+Please note that we no longer collect all other art supplies.

 <br/><br/>